mnakao/ODP/README.md

 * [IN] nodes : Number of nodes in a graph.
 * [IN] degree: Degree in a graph.
 * [IN] seed : Seed for random.
 * [IN] symmetries : Numer of symmetries in a graph.
 This value must be a divisor of nodes.
-If it is 1, it works the same as ODP_Generate_random_general_s().
+If it is 1, it works the same as ODP_Generate_random_general().
 * [OUT] edge : Edge list of a graph.

 ## Note